-Some time ago I was a participant at an interesting workshop.
-The last day, we were asked to role up our sleeves.
-We were curious what the exercise is about, when we heard: “Each of you will have to grab a key that is hidden in a pit of snakes, you cannot see it.”
+Some time ago I was a participant in an interesting workshop.
+The last day, we were asked to roll up our sleeves.
+We were curious what the exercise is about when we heard: “Each of you will have to grab a key that is hidden in a pit of snakes, you cannot see it.”
 You can imagine what was the response of more than 200 people in that room: fear, excitement, curiosity, …

 The first thought that came to my mind: “Are they poisonous?”.
 I didn’t feel scared, as the lady beside me.
 Just noticing that, I start wondering what I would I get from this experience.

 We split in a few groups, waiting in line to get our turn.
 And here I am, looking at the pit of snakes.
 They didn’t move too much.
 I found a place between the snakes, and gently direct my hand toward that place.
 The snakes were sitting on sawdust, so to find your key you had to move around your hand through the sawdust.
 I found one, grabbed it happily… and dropped it on the way out!
 I looked again at the snakes; they moved gently like they didn’t care.
 I calmed myself down, wait few seconds, and grabbed the key again… this time for good!
 “YEEEEYYY!!!!!”